zenobio93/seat-docs/docs/upgrading/from_seat_3_0.md

 - Make a copy of your `.env` and `docker-compose.yml` files.
 - Download the new `docker-compose.yml` file with `curl -L https://raw.githubusercontent.com/eveseat/seat-docker/master/docker-compose.yml -o docker-compose.yml`.
 - Down the new `.env` file with `curl -L https://raw.githubusercontent.com/eveseat/seat-docker/master/.env -o .env`.
+- Upgrade your `docker-compose` installation.
+It should be version `1.26` and up.
 - Configure the new `.env` file.
 Important configs include the `TRAEFIK_` variables, the `SEAT_SUBDOMAIN` variable.
 Copy over existing values from your old `.env` file for the `EVE_CLIENT_` variables, the `APP_KEY` varaible and finally the `DB_` variables.
 - Bring the stack back up with `docker-compose up -d` and watch the migration process.